Alternator Repair And Cost

 Rotor And Stator

 The rotor and stator work via a belt connected to your crankshaft.
-As the crankshaft rotates, it causes the rotor to spin within the stator.
-This creates a magnetic field that results in an electrical current being made.
+As the crankshaft rotates, it causes the rotor to whirl within the stator.
+This creates a magnetic field that results in an electrical current being generated.

 Diode/Rectifier Assembly

 The diode assembly receives that electricity and converts it from AC (alternating current) to DC (direct current).
-This is then directed outwards to power the various components of your vehicle.
+This is then guided outwards to power the various components of your vehicle.

 Voltage Regulator